 - The first global Content Delivery Network (CDN), aka Local Content Manager

-- The first on-demand allocation of bandwidth over the internet, aka Reservation Resource Protocol (RSVP)
+- The first Network-as-a-Service (NaaS) on-demand allocation of bandwidth over the internet, aka Reservation Resource Protocol (RSVP)

 - In 1996, when I negotiated and signed a service contract with Cisco Systems to host Cisco.com, they were the 587th largest company in the USA.
-Three years later, in 1999, they became the most valuable company in the world, just 15 years after their inception and while employing our network to scale and support their meteoric growth.
+Three years later they became the most valuable company in the world while employing our network to scale their growth.

 - The award and recognition as the world’s first Cisco Powered Network, which became the worldwide internetworking industry benchmark

-- The internet access platform that the Google’s founders used for their upstream ISP connections to build the first repository of Google search results while they were graduate school students at Stanford University in 1998 (google.stanford.edu)
+- The internet access platform that the Google’s founders used to build the first repository of search results while they were graduate school students at Stanford University in 1998 (google.stanford.edu) as we were Stanford’s ISP starting 1Q 1997.

-The genesis network diagram to globalize the internet drawn by Mark Nichols, June 1996.
+The image below is the genesis network diagram to globalize the internet drawn by Mark Nichols, June 1996.
+The document conceptualizes the Points of Presence (POPs) for the first internet-centric global wide-area networking of AsiaPac, the Americas, Western Europe, and the unnamed POPs representing the Rest of World (RoW).
 This rendering precedes the application filing for our company business license by 4 months.

-The image below is my CAD network drawing from July 1996, drafted with Adobe Pagemaker on my MacIIcx that I acquired in 1990.
-This conceptual diagram shows that I have specified California as the network hub rather than Hawaii, as was originally envisioned.
+The image below is my CAD network drawing from July 1996, drafted with Aldus Pagemaker 4.0 on my MacIIcx that I acquired in 1990.
+This conceptual diagram shows that I have specified California as the network hub rather than Hawaii as was originally envisioned.

-Subsequently, we received investor money three months later, but only after we had acquired our first customer, Cisco Systems.
-Within days of acquiring our first customer, ComVentures wrote us a check for $300K in angel financing, indicating their intention to lead the upcoming first round of $3.5M in our Series A. Two weeks later, our newly oboarded CFO initiated to provide our now 4 person team with company paychecks and employee benefits for the first time.
+Subsequently, we received investor money three months later, but only after I acquired our first customer, Cisco Systems.
+Within days of my negotiating and signing the service agreement, ComVentures wrote us a check for $300K in angel financing establishing their intention to lead the forthcoming first round of $3.5M in our Series A. With the Angel funding in hand, our newly onboarded CFO then initiated to provide our founding team with company paychecks and employee benefits for the first time.

-The network illustration below I created as an evolution of the one above, and I attached this as an addendum to the service agreement with Cisco Systems for our hosting the cisco.com website that I negotiated and signed on November 7, 1996—you can see that contract a few pages down.
+The network illustration below I created as an evolution of the one above.
+I attached this diagram as an addendum to the service agreement with Cisco Systems for our hosting the cisco.com website that I negotiated and signed on November 7, 1996.
+You can see that contract a few paragraphs down.

-On November 7th, 1996, I contracted with Cisco Systems to host the Cisco.com website as our first customer for our proposed global network.
-When I signed the contract, we were a 90-day-old, three-person company, and we now needed to hire many highly qualified and talented people to support our commitment to Cisco in acquiring and managing the network infrastructure to globalize the internet.
+On November 7th, 1996, when I contracted with Cisco Systems to host the Cisco.com website we were a 90-day-old, three-person company, and we now needed to hire many highly qualified and talented people to support our commitment to Cisco in acquiring and managing the network infrastructure to globalize the internet.

 To realize this agreement with Cisco proposing to trust us with their website, I first had to productize and articulate the hosting services, calculate the financial modeling, negotiate the terms of service for the QOS metrics, and then personally endorse the document at the Cisco Systems HQ campus.
 We used this contract, which formalized our agreement as a proof of concept, to secure our angel financing and over $779 million in subsequent rounds of investment.